Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

 Which properties do we expect a type of ordinals to have?
 In this section, we go up one level of abstraction.
 We consider a type $A$ with type families $<$ and $\leq \, : A \to A \to \UU$, and discuss the properties that $A$ with $<$ and $\leq$ can have.
-Recall that, in \cref{sec:three-constructions-overview}, we have introduced each of the types $\cnf$, $\brouwer$, and $\bookord$ together with its relations $<$ and $\leq$.
+In \cref{sec:three-constructions-overview}, we introduced each of the types $\cnf$, $\brouwer$, and $\bookord$ together with its relations $<$ and $\leq$.
 Note that $\leq$ is the reflexive closure of $<$ in the case of $\cnf$, but for $\brouwer$ and $\bookord$, this is not constructively provable.
-The idea is that $A$ can be instantiated with either of these types; in this section, we will mention whether the discussed properties hold for each case.
-The claims are then proved in the sections \cref{sec:CNF} (for $\cnf$), \cref{sec:HIIT} (for $\brouwer$), and \cref{sec:bookords} (for $\bookord$).
-In this sense, the current section provides a summary and an overview of the results in the three named sections.
+In this section, we consider which properties they satisfy.